 The cost of the Geriatric Nursing Assistant certification exam is not included in the course cost.

-You must pass a reading placement test prior to enrolling in the program.
+You must pass a reading assessment prior to enrolling in the program.

 The Maryland Board of Nursing requires fingerprinting and background checks for certification.